ECP-WarpX/WarpX/Docs/source/install/hpc/juwels.rst

 .. literalinclude:: ../../../../Tools/machines/juwels-jsc/juwels_warpx.profile.example
    :language: bash
+   :caption: You can copy this file from ``Tools/machines/juwels-jsc/juwels_warpx.profile.example``.

 Note that for now WarpX must rely on OpenMPI instead of the recommended MPI implementation on this platform MVAPICH2.